Margie Minkler started getting hot flashes in her early 40s.

 When Can I Stop Taking Veozah?

-Trial participants saw fewer hot flashes within a week of starting the drug.
-However, if you stop taking it daily while you’re still experiencing the menopausal transition, your hot flashes will come back.
-On average, hot flashes last about seven to eight years, but the actual range for each woman varies widely from around four to 11 years, and over time they may become less intense.
+Clinical trial participants saw fewer hot flashes within a week of starting Veozah.
+However, if you stop taking it while you’re still experiencing the menopausal transition, your hot flashes will come back.
+On average, hot flashes last about seven to eight years, but the actual range for each woman varies widely from around four to 11 years, and over time, they may become less intense.

-Reed recommends that her patients take a “drug holiday” once a year.
+When it comes to her personal patients, Dr. Reed recommends that they take a “drug holiday” once a year.
 She instructs them to stop taking HRT or Veozah, for two weeks before their annual appointment.

 “They see how they feel.
 If they feel horrible, and they are getting hot flashes, and they’re happy on their drugs, they restart them,” she says.

 Be sure to talk to your doctor about using a drug holiday as a method for deprescribing.
-It can be dangerous or cause withdrawal symptoms if done with certain drugs such as antidepressants.
-You and your doctor together can create a safe tapering plan for deprescribing purposes.
+It can be dangerous or cause withdrawal symptoms if done with certain drugs, such as antidepressants.
+Depending on your personal health history, you and your doctor can work together to create a safe tapering plan for deprescribing purposes.

 Questions to Ask Your Doctor About Side Effects of Veozah

-You should also ask about any risks specific to you, such as whether or not other drugs you’ve been prescribed could interact with Veozah and increase your risk of liver damage or other side effects.
-Be sure to also mention any family or personal history of breast cancer.
+It’s also a good idea to ask about any risks specific to you, such as whether or not other drugs you’ve been prescribed could interact with Veozah and increase your risk of liver damage or other side effects.

-Both Veozah and HRT are designed to be taken daily, to help prevent hot flashes before they happen.
-But if you do get hot flashes, Reed says there are a lot of things you can do to lessen their intensity while you’re experiencing them.
+Both Veozah and HRT are designed to be taken daily to help prevent hot flashes before they happen.
+But if you do get hot flashes, Dr. Reed says there are many things you can do to lessen their intensity while you’re experiencing them.

 “I don’t think we talk about that enough,” she adds.